Loknar/node-winsay/README.md

 node-winsay
 ===========
 TTS module (text to speech) for node.js on windows using Edge.js

+Note: changing the voice hasn't been implemented yet (v0.0.2), hopefully someday I or someone else will find out how easy it is and implement it.

 ## Credits
 Uses [Edge.js](https://github.com/tjanczuk/edge) to hook into System.Speech.Synthesis with a short C# code snippet.
 The winsay module is inspired by [say.js](https://github.com/Marak/say.js) which currently supports Mac OS X and Linux but not Windows (at this time of writing v0.6.0).